Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Error Handling

 Credentials return an `error` when they fail to authenticate or lack data they require to authenticate.
-See the [troubleshooting guide](https://aka.ms/azsdk/go/identity/troubleshoot) for guidance on resolving errors from specific credential types.
+For guidance on resolving errors from specific credential types, see the [troubleshooting guide](https://aka.ms/azsdk/go/identity/troubleshoot).

 For more details on handling specific Azure Active Directory errors please refer to the Azure Active Directory